-All Division of Energy, Housing and Community Resources Programs: The Division of Energy, Housing and Community Resources programs document all chipping, peeling, flaking, and/or chalking paint in the housing quality standards inspection as a hazard.
-All rehabilitation conducted in pre-1978 homes use lead-safe work practices (unless the paint is inspected and tested negative).
-The contractor must be trained as a lead-safe renovator and provide a copy of their training certificate to the grant administrator.
-After work is finished, a lead clearance is conducted by a certified professional to ensure the property is safe.
+All Division Programs: DEHCR programs document all chipping, peeling, flaking, and/or chalking paint in the housing quality standards inspection as a hazard.
+Rehabilitation conducted in pre-1978 homes use lead-safe work practices, unless the paint is inspected and tested negative.
+Contractors must be trained as a lead-safe renovator and provide verification to the grant administrator.
+After completion, a lead clearance is conducted by a certified professional to ensure the property is safe.

-CDBG Housing: The CDBG Housing program documents all chipping, peeling, flaking, chalking paint in the housing quality standards inspection as a hazard.
-All rehabilitation conducted in pre-1978 homes use lead-safe work practices (unless the paint is inspected and tested negative).
-The contractor must be trained as a lead-safe renovator and provide a copy of their training certificate to the grant administrator.
-After work is finished, a lead clearance is conducted by a certified professional to ensure the property is safe.
+CDBG Housing: CDBG Housing documents all chipping, peeling, flaking, chalking paint in the housing quality standards inspection as a hazard.
+All rehabilitation conducted in pre-1978 homes use lead-safe work practices, unless the paint is inspected and tested negative.
+Contractors must be trained as a lead-safe renovator and provide verification to the grant administrator.
+After completion, a lead clearance is conducted by a certified professional to ensure the property is safe.

-EAP: The Emergency Assistance Program (EAP) directs funds specifically to housing rehabilitation needs created by a disaster.
+EAP: The Emergency Assistance Program directs funds specifically to housing rehabilitation needs created by a disaster.
 The program does not inspect the entire residence; however, should the "spot rehabilitation" activities involve lead remediation, the contractor must be a lead-safe renovator.